 Our client, an attorney in his late 20’s, was arrested for urinating behind a green tarp hanging off a fence surrounding a construction site.
 Our client was walking home from a Manhattan Beach bar and just could not make it home without needing to relieve himself.
 He had consumed quite a few drinks and forgot to use the restroom before leaving the bar.

-The Gist of This Summary: Attorney cited for public urination in Manhattan Beach.
-Case dismissed three months later in the interest of justice after client attends twenty Alcoholics Anonymous (AA) meetings.
+The Gist of This Summary: Client was an attorney in his 20’s who was ticketed for public urination in Manhattan Beach, a misdemeanor.
+Case resolved with a dismissal in the “interests of justice” under Penal Code § 1385 after the client attends 20 Alcoholics Anonymous (AA) meetings.

 He had tried to use the porta-potty at the construction site, but it was locked.
 The police officer nearby apparently noticed this and decided to watch what our client did next.
 The police officer may have suspected that our client would urinate in public soon.

 While our client was certainly hidden from view from the street and even neighbors, he was cited for public urination, a violation of Penal Code § 372 (public nuisance).
 The ticket, which he signed with a promise to appear in the Torrance Courthouse in a few weeks, said the ticket was a misdemeanor.

 He took the ticket back home, wondering what it meant for his future.
 While he wanted to downplay it as probably nothing big, when he got on the Internet and researched what is means to be prosecuted for a misdemeanor, he became more concerned.
 Some websites mentioned six months in county jail and fines of up to $500, plus penalties and assessments.
 Some websites false stated that one could be ordered by a judge to register as a sex offender under Penal Code § 290 for life if convicted for public urination (our office has never seen this happen).
 Our client tried to convince himself that this could not be what he faced, but he was not sure.